slavipande/Portfolio/mkdocs-enable-blogging.md

     | *Screenshot from October 15, 2021* |

+- Added a [Blogs](https://www.dirigible.io/help/community/#blogs) section to the [Community](https://www.dirigible.io/help/community/) page with instructions for authors on how to enable the blogging capabilities when writing a blog.

 ### [Enable Blogging Capabilities with Material for MkDocs](https://www.dirigible.io/blogs/2021/11/2/material-blogging-capabilities/)
 I also wrote a blog post that explains all this in detail and provides code samples, too.
 Follow the link above to check it out.